Ascend/samples/python/contrib/garbage_picture/README.md

     | ------------ | ---------------------------------------------------- | ------------------------------------------------------------ |
     | mobilenetV2  | Image classification inference model.
 It is a MobileNetV2 model based on MindSpore.| Download the model and weight files by referring to the links in **README.md** in the [ATC_mobilenetv2_mindspore_AE](https://github.com/Ascend/ModelZoo-TensorFlow/tree/master/TensorFlow/contrib/cv/garbage_classification/ATC_mobilenetv2_mindspore_AE) directory of the ModelZoo repository.|
     ```
     # To facilitate download, the commands for downloading the original model and converting the model are provided here.
-You can directly copy and run the commands.
+You can directly copy and run the commands(If you are converting on a 310B chip, you need to modify the parameter -- soc_version=Ascend310B1).
 You can also refer to the above table to download the model from ModelZoo and manually convert it.
     cd ${HOME}/samples/python/contrib/garbage_picture/model
     wget https://obs-9be7.obs.cn-east-2.myhuaweicloud.com:443/003_Atc_Models/AE/ATC%20Model/garbage/mobilenetv2.air
     wget https://obs-9be7.obs.cn-east-2.myhuaweicloud.com/models/garbage_picture/insert_op_yuv.cfg